Human Research Ethics Approval Number - H20REA284

 Research Team Contact Details

-This project is being undertaken as part of Bachelor of Psychology Honours program.
+This project is being undertaken as part of Doctor of Philosophy program.
 The overall aim of the project is to examine the efficacy of psychiatric assistance dogs (PAD) as a complementary intervention for reducing and managing posttraumatic stress symptomology and functioning.

-Specifically, this project is interested in (a) your decisions surrounding the acquisition of a psychiatric dog and the benefits and challenges of living with a PAD, (b) your experience with PAD training programs, (c) your perception of the most important trained and untrained PAD characteristics, (d) the impact PAD has had on your intrapersonal and interpersonal function and (e) your current perceptions of your symptoms and functioning.
+Specifically, this project is interested in (a) former/current treatment/s used to help manage symptoms and the role of PAD in treatment, (b) decisions surrounding the acquisition of a PAD and the benefits and challenges of living with a PAD, (c) your experience with PAD training programs (group and individual sessions) or self-training your dog to become a certified PAD, (d) your perception of the most important trained and untrained PAD characteristics, (e) the impact PAD has had on your intrapersonal and interpersonal functioning and (f) your current perceptions of your symptoms and functioning.

 Your participation will involve the completion of an online questionnaire that will take approximately 30-40 minutes of your time.
 Most survey questions will require you to indicate your agreeance to and/or perceived importance of a question by providing a rating (1 to 5).
 There are also several open-ended questions that will require you to briefly respond (one or two sentences).